-Worksheet 3 & 4 (Data)
+Worksheet 5 & 6 (Data)

-The third worksheet, entitled 'DATA', comprises the core information on each existing study that has been collected and approved for use in the Value tool.
+The sixth worksheet, entitled 'DATA', comprises the core information on each existing study that has been collected and approved for use in the Value tool.
 Because there are multiple entries for some studies, the language used to describe an entry in the Value tool is a 'record'.
-Each record listed in the Value tool provides information on the monetary values of the specific commodity being valued (goods or services) as well as a range of related information.
-The information in this worksheet is grouped into colour coded sections, and follows a left-to-right structure.
+Each record listed in the Value tool provides information on the monetary (or, non-monetary) values of the specific commodity being valued (goods or services) as well as a range of related information.
+The information in this worksheet is grouped into colour coded sections and follows a left-to-right structure.

-The specific structure (see worksheet 4) is explained below:
+The specific structure (see worksheet 5) is explained below: